madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 | Swamidass’s Proposal | <div style="background: yellow">Not clearly</div> | <div style="background: green">Yes</div> |

 ## Conclusion
 There is no single Catholic understanding of Adam and Eve.
-When exploring this topic, Catholics should stick to models that are clearly within the bounds of Catholic orthodoxy.
+When exploring this topic, Catholics should stick to models that are clearly within the bounds of Catholic teaching.
 Affirming such models ensures that one is not committing to something opposed to the faith.
 Additionally, if one values the conclusions of mainstream science, then it is fitting to select models compatible with that science.

 Catholic Christians should consider various proposals, assessing their advantages and disadvantages.
 The views of Kenneth Kemp, William Lane Craig, and Dennis Bonnette stand out as proposals that are both clearly within the bounds of Catholic teaching and fully compatible with mainstream science.
 Such proposals neutralize purported conflict between evolution and the existence of Adam and Eve.